$0.00

 Male Native American Hairstyles

 One of the most common male Native American hairstyles was simple, long, flowing hair.
-Braids and completely shaven hairstyles were also popular.
-However, each style had many variations.
+However, some men wore braids or completely shaved their heads.
+Each style had many variations.

-Hair held great symbolic importance for men in many Native American tribes, especially in Western tribes like the Sioux and Blackfoot.
-Men in these tribes only cut their hair to show grief or shame.
-They often wore the front part of their hair in special styles:
+Hair was symbolic for men in many Native American tribes, especially the Sioux and Blackfoot.
+Sioux and Blackfoot men only cut their hair to show grief or shame.

-• Pompadours – hair stiffened with grease or clay so that it stands up
+• Pompadours – stiffened with grease or clay so that it stands up

 • Forelocks – a strip of hair hanging down between the eyes